-Imagine your favourite sections of the upper Bruce Peninsula without any roads or buildings and you will have a good picture of Lyal Island.
+Imagine your favourite sections of the upper Saugeen Bruce Peninsula without any roads or buildings and you will have a good picture of Lyal Island.

 Lyal Island is designated as a provincial Life Science Area of Natural and Scientific Interest (ANSI).
-It is a microcosm of the natural features that are representative of the coastal portions of the Bruce Peninsula’s Lake Huron side.
+It is a microcosm of the natural features that are representative of the coastal portions of the Saugeen Bruce Peninsula’s Lake Huron side.
 Included in these features are dolostone rockland forests and wetlands, rich dry and wet meadows and groves, dolostone pavements, coastal shoreline shingle ridges and a single peatland pond.

 Exposure of Lyal Island to the forces of Lake Huron over the centuries has led to the development of shingle beaches, which occur as a series of parallel ridges that extend several hundred metres inland.
 The Guelph formation dolostone inland is exposed as flat to gently swelling pavements.
-This bedrock provides habitat for the many coastal herbs that are distinctive to the Bruce Peninsula.
+This bedrock provides habitat for the many coastal herbs that are distinctive to the Saugeen Bruce Peninsula.

 Surrounding the pond on the island’s southern portion is a quaking fibric peat mat which supports distinctly boreal vegetation occurring nowhere else on the island.

 The reserve is named in honour of Dr. John Agnos and Mr. Asa Danard.
 Dr. Agnos was a passionate naturalist and well-respected physician who wished to establish a nature reserve with Ontario Nature but died tragically before his dream was realized.